bmac/ember-data-sails-adapter/README.md

 An Ember Data adapter for Sails.js v0.10.

-**Note:** If you like to use this adapter with Sails.js v0.9 please use the [1.x line](https://github.com/bmac/ember-data-sails-adapter/releases/tag/1.0.0).
+**Note:** If you like to use this adapter with Sails.js v0.9 please use the [1.x line](https://github.com/bmac/ember-data-sails-adapter/tree/1.x-master) ([latest release](https://github.com/bmac/ember-data-sails-adapter/releases/tag/1.0.0)).

 This package contains 2 Adapters, `DS.SailsSocketAdapter` and `DS.SailsRESTAdapter`.